who, what, where, when.

 I had the honor to speak in front of hundreds of designers, tech pros and entrepreneurs, in major events and institutions.

-Sapo Codebits, Experimenta Design, University of Lisbon, University of Aveiro, ISEP-IPP and IADE-U were some of them, to name a few.
-There I had the opportunity to lecture on topics that are dear to me, such as Creative Direction, Communication Design, Digital Experience Design or Online Credibility, among others.
+Talked at events like Sapo Codebits, Experimenta Design and WordCamp (Lisbon and Porto), on places like the University of Lisbon, University of Aveiro, ISEP-IPP or IADE-U. There I had the opportunity to lecture on topics that are dear to me, such as Creative Direction, Communication Design, Digital Experience Design, Design Education or Online Credibility, among others.

 I have a really busy schedule, but love new challenges — they're usually an opportunity to meet new people and grow in some way.
 Have something in mind?
 Drop me a line.

-Speaking at design and tech events, judging at design competitions and mentoring and advising the board on public and private institutions of all sizes are challenges that always motivate me.
+Working in new products and ideas, speaking at design and tech events, judging at design competitions and mentoring and advising public and private institutions of all sizes are challenges that always motivate me.